Artificial Intelligence course structure

 You’ll learn to:

-• Adopt current practice and system developments involving humans and intelligent machines
+• Demonstrate an understanding of current challenges in systems involving humans and intelligent machines

 • Critically evaluate examples of the design and deployment of intelligent systems

-• Explore and challenge advances in the design of intelligent systems
+• Recognize and challenge advances in the state of the art of intelligent systems

 Introduction to NLP (10 credits)